Kleo-Karap/KPA_thesis/README.md

 # Hardware used
 - Number of nodes: 1
 - Number of GPUs per node: 1
-- GPU type: NVIDIA P100
+- GPU type: Tesla P100
 - GPU memory: 16GB
 # Development Environment and Libraries
 The code has been run in Jupyter notebooks to be easily replicable.
 Google Colab and Kaggle were used for model finetuning and zero-/few-shot inference